BayouBeast/ELK-Stack-Azure-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly availability, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load Balancers protect the availability aspect of security.
 They dispense traffic across servers in-order to ensure each of them is processing an evenly distributed load.
 Thus, reducing the likelihood of overwhelming the network by too much activity on a single server.